RoshanNindrai/RBImagePickerController/README.md

       -(void)imagePickerController:(RBImagePickerController *)imagePicker didFinishPickingImages:(NSArray *)images

-  The image picker is automatically dismissed once the user os done with selection.
-If the user wants to cancel without selecting any images The following methods can be used to dismiss the imagePickerController.
+  The image picker is automatically dismissed once the user is done with selection.
+If the user wants to cancel without selecting any images The action can be recognized by the following delegate method.

       -(void)imagePickerControllerDidCancel:(RBImagePickerController *)imagePicker